Naval artillery: Naval bombardment

 The Royal Navy continually advanced their technology and techniques necessary to conduct effective bombardments in the face of the German defenders—firstly refining aerial reconnaissance techniques, then experimenting with night-bombardment and moving on to adopt indirect fire.
 Finally, in the summer of 1918, monitors were equipped with Gyro Director Training gear, which effectively provided the Director with a gyro-stabilised Artificial Line of Sight, and thereby enabled a ship to carry out Indirect Bombardment while underway.
 This was a very significant advance, and established a firm foundation for naval bombardment as practiced by the Royal Navy and United States Navy during World War II.

 The practice reached its zenith during World War II, when the availability of man-portable radio systems and sophisticated relay networks allowed forward observers to transmit targeting information and provide almost instant accuracy reports—once troops had landed.
 Battleships, cruisers and destroyers would pound shore installations, sometimes for days, in the hope of reducing fortifications and attriting defending forces.
 Obsolete battleships unfit for combat against other ships were often used as floating gun platforms expressly for this purpose.
 However, given the relatively primitive nature of the fire control computers and radar of the era combined with the high velocity of naval gunfire, accuracy was poor until troops landed and were able to radio back reports to the ship.

 Naval gunfire could reach as far as 20 mi inland, and was often used to supplement land-based artillery.
-The heavy-calibre guns of some eighteen battleships and cruisers were used to stop German Panzer counterattack at Salerno.
-Naval gunfire was used extensively throughout Normandy, although initially the surprise nature of the landings themselves precluded a drawn-out bombardment which could have reduced the Atlantic Wall defences sufficiently, a process that fell to specialist armoured vehicles instead.
+Shore bombardment was heavily utilized by U.S. naval forces ahead of landings at Iwo Jima, Okinawa, Peleliu, Tarawa, and Saipan in the Pacific Theatre of World War II.
+In the European Theatre, the heavy-calibre guns of some eighteen battleships and cruisers were used to stop German Panzer counterattack at Salerno.
+Naval gunfire was used extensively throughout the Normandy invasion, although initially the surprise nature of the landings themselves precluded a drawn-out bombardment which could have reduced the Atlantic Wall defences sufficiently, a challenge that fell to specialist armoured vehicles instead.